 The choice of perennial vegetables may not be as extensive as for annuals and biennials but there is a massive selection and I bet it is larger than you think!

-Add in some wildflowers that easily self-sow like cosmos, poppies and cornflowers and you'll have a no fuss, easy to manage, all year producing patch.
+Add in some wildflowers that easily self-sow like cosmos, poppies, and cornflowers and you'll have a no-fuss, easy to manage, all year producing a patch.

 Here are 5 of my favourite perennial vegetables

 Nine-star broccoli- It's similar to purple sprouting broccoli but these little side shooting florets are creamy white, so it looks like mini cauliflowers.
 The whole entire plant is edible which makes this one worthy contender.
 It will need to stay covered over the summer and autumn time as the caterpillars of the white butterfly will attack it.